Contrasting Allianz (AZSEY) & Its Peers

 |2.39

 As a group, “Insurance agents, brokers, & service” companies have a potential upside of 8.09%.
-Given Allianz’s peers higher possible upside, analysts plainly believe Allianz has less favorable growth aspects than its peers.
+Given Allianz’s peers higher possible upside, analysts clearly believe Allianz has less favorable growth aspects than its peers.

 Summary